Amla Power – DIY Spicy Shampoo

 Here I had just started pouring so you can see how liquid was still the Phase B + Phase A.

-Once you pour the Cocamidopropyl Betaine, however, it all becomes very dense (you should know this!
-If you just had studied THIS 😀 😀 😀 )
+Once I poured the Cocamidopropyl Betaine, however, it all becomes very dense (if you had read THIS you should know why 😀 😀 😀 )

 Amla Power Shampoo